dronovartem/TFS_analytics/README.md

 # TFS_analytics
-there are  solutions for TFS 2020 spring
+some exercises from TFS 2020 product analyst course